Food Services

 Triennial Assessment of School District Wellness Policy

-School meals will still be available to all students; however, they will not be free to all students.
-Households may apply for free or reduced-price meal benefits at lunchapplication.com or at rossfordschools.org under Forms in the Food Service Department link as was done prior to the pandemic.
 There will also be physical copies of the Free and Reduced Applications located in the office of each building.
 Eligibility for free and reduced-price lunch is based on federal income guidelines or participation in other programs such as Supplemental Nutrition Assistance Program and Ohio Works First.
+If you qualify for free or reduced meals you are eligible to have your school fees waived.
 For additional information concerning the National School Lunch Program, please see the U.S. Department of Agriculture school lunch question and answer webpage.

 We abide by the USDA National School Lunch Program rules and regulations.
 We provide free and reduced lunches to qualifying families.
+Please note that the signed Ohio budget bill includes a provision for the state to cover the cost for reduced price breakfast and lunch for the 2023-2024 school year.
+Reduced-price eligible students will be provided FREE meals for the 2023-2024 school year.

-Prices for 2022/2023 are as follows:
+Prices for 2023/2024 are as follows:

 Breakfast for all grades $2.00